 Another article worth mentioning, was a Sunday Times cover story (Steve Eder and Hiroko Tabuchi, “E.P.A.
 Chief’s Ethics Woes Have Echoes in His Past In Pruitt’s Life Before Agency, Fancy Homes, a Shell Company and Rich Friends”) with more very disturbing revelations concerning Pruitt, the man who is trying to eviscerate the EPA.

-Finally, one other article published in this past Sunday’s New York Times that you might want to take a look at, was “What America Looks Like in 10,000 Years,” by Benjamin Strauss, Peter Clark and Scott Kulp (Graphics by Jasmine C. Lee, Anjali Singhvi and Bill Marsh).
+Finally, one other article published this past Sunday in the Times that I’ll bring to your attention, was “What America Looks Like in 10,000 Years” — by Benjamin Strauss, Peter Clark and Scott Kulp.
 This article states that even if the 2015 Paris climate accord’s main target goal was successfully reached (if the world limits global warming to near 2 degrees Celsius above preindustrial levels), then “seas will continue to rise, 80 feet over the next 10,000 years, according to our modeling.”
 That’s bad enough.
 But what would happen instead “if the current growth trend in greenhouse gas emissions continues for the rest of this century before reversing?”
 (We do have a fossil fuel enamored climate change denialist in the White House, after all.)

 The answer?
 The Times asserts that their research conducted with colleagues shows that one resulting consequence would be that the oceans would rise more than 170 feet over the next 10,000 years; and half of that increase would occur within the next one thousand years.

-Additionally, the Times invites its readers to “try this quiz,” wherein it lists all “26 current (and future) coastal states.”
-Your job is to match ten of those states, with the ten images depicting what those states will look like, after the world’s oceans rise more than 170 feet.
-The answers are “on Page 9.”
-(And perhaps online, as well.)
-Good luck!
+Additionally, the Times provides readers with an opportunity to test their savvy.
+It lists all “26 current (and future) coastal states.”
+Your job is to match ten of those states, with the ten images depicting what those states will look like after the world’s oceans rise more than 170 feet.
+The answers are included in the print edition (and online too, I imagine).
+Good luck.